gardener-attic/component-spec/doc/proposal/leftovers.md

 ## Topics for Meeting with Uwe and Christian

 Component-Spec-Meeting

+- Reference in CD to localOciArtefact has a name and tag access.
+Do we also need digest instead of tag

+- localBlob
+  - currently only info like "type:helm/chart, type: localBlob"
+  - But no info if this a tar or zipped tar?
+  - Why not already provide info like helmchart+tar to help the repo storing data

 - Which resource types exists for cd.resource.access.type?
   - we have only two local types: localOciBlob, LocalOciArtefact
     - better name for localOciBlob localBlob but what about our current CDs
   - Do we want to specify a format for other resource type and source types?
       - if yes where and which types

 - Repository Context in CD
   - why are there location data withing the data?